joctet/onto_x_project/README.md

 ### Access the API by going to http://localhost:8000 in your browser and query the API :

 http://localhost:8000/entity?entity_id=http://entity/CST/CERVIX%20DIS
+You can replace the entity_id with the entoty_id you choose, here we have entity_id = http://entity/CST/CERVIX%20DIS

 ### Stopping the Docker Container :